Geometric sharp large deviations for random projections of $\ell_p^n$ spheres and balls: Introduction

 \subsection{Discussion of results}

-Our broad goal is to establish sharp (quenched) large deviation results of high-dimensional measures that not only capture the precise asymptotic exponential decay rate of tail probabilities of random projections, but also their ``prefactors" (or the constants in front of the exponential), so as to provide more accurate quantitative estimates in finite dimensions, much in the spirit of the local theory of Banach spaces.
+Our broad goal is to establish sharp (quenched) large deviation results of high-dimensional measures that not only capture the precise asymptotic exponential decay rate of tail probabilities of random projections, but also their ``prefactors" (or the terms in front of the exponential), so as to provide more accurate quantitative estimates in finite dimensions, much in the spirit of the local theory of Banach spaces.
 In addition, we aim to identify additional geometric information that sharp large deviation estimates provide over LDPs.
-In this article, we focus on one-dimensional projections of $\ell_p^n$ spheres and obtain estimates of tail probabilities that are asymptotically exact as the dimension goes to infinity.
-Specifically, for $p \in (1,\infty)$, we consider independent sequences of random vectors $(X^{(n,p)})_{n \in \N}$ and projection directions $(\theta^n)_{n \in \N}$, where each $\theta^n$ is distributed according to the normalized surface measure on $\sphere^{n-1}$, and each $X^{(n,p)}$ is distributed according to the normalized cone measure on the unit $\ell_p^n$-sphere (for a precise definition of cone and surface measures, see Section~\ref{subs-not}).
+In this article, we focus on one-dimensional projections of $\ell_p^n$ spheres and balls and obtain estimates of deviation probabilities that are asymptotically exact as the dimension goes to infinity.